 B. WATER FACILITIES

-Since its creation in 1975, Clay Rural Water System (CRWS) has been providing water to all of Clay County, roughly one-third of Union County (northwest portion), a portion of Yankton County and very little of rural Lincoln and Turner Counties.
+Since its creation in 1975, Clay Rural Water System (CRWS) has been providing water to all of Clay County, roughly two-thirds of Union County (northwest portion), a portion of Yankton County and very little of rural Lincoln and Turner Counties.

-CRWS is composed of one Water Treatment Plant, two reservoirs, two booster stations and three interconnect systems.
-Two of these interconnect systems are located in the Vermillion area while the other is located near the I-29 Beresford exit.
+CRWS is composed of two Water Treatment Plants (one in Clay County and one in Union County.), one ground storage reservoir, six water towers, five booster stations and two interconnect systems.
+One of these interconnect systems are located in the Vermillion area while the other is located near the I-29 Beresford exit.
 CRWS is dependent upon the interconnect systems for reserve water supply when peak levels of use occur.

 Incorporated municipalities receiving CRWS services include Wakonda and Gayville.
 The unincorporated areas of Meckling and Burbank are also serviced by CRWS.

-Purchasing water from Vermillion and servicing the Elk-Point/Jefferson area is a potential future expansion plan for Clay Rural Water System.
+In southern Union County, the System serves four housing developments around McCook Lake and several rural hookups.

 C. WASTEWATER FACILITIES

-No rural sanitary districts currently exist in Clay County, nor are any planned for the twenty year study period.
+No rural sanitary districts currently exist in Clay County, nor are any planned for the twenty-year study period.
 Irene, Wakonda and Vermillion all use lagoons for their wastewater services.
 A lift station is used for all three lagoons.
 Vermillion also uses a mechanical plant to facilitate their sewer services.
 The unincorporated areas of Burbank and Meckling use septic tanks.

 D. SOLID WASTE MANAGEMENT